 Ask your tax questions and get guidance on what you can do next.

-If there is some further accountancy work required, then you'll be quoted for this as a separate piece of work with no obligation to purchase.
+If further accountancy work is required, you'll be quoted for this as a separate piece of work with no obligation to purchase.

 Many BTL landlords manage their own properties as a business.
 However, if you are already working full time or have many properties to manage, you may choose to pay a letting agent to manage things for you.